Samikshapuri/Tenacity-final/README.md

 Recovery - Focusing on wash , education and livelihood

 #### How To Get Involved
-Donate By Cash
+Donate By Cash or by kind.
-Donate By Kind